nagarajuv-jfrog/githubdemo-rick/docs/Arielle Sandbox/pub-repositories/connect-pub-client-to-artifactory.md

 ---
 You can configure your pub package management client to work with Artifactory, allowing you to natively manage pub packages in Artifactory using the CLI of your choice.
 Supported clients are Dart CLI and Flutter CLI.

-To get up and running quickly with pub repos in Artifactory, see <Anchor label="Get Started with pub" target="_blank" href="https://jfrog.com/help/r/TFrtp_Jcpcw1vmlHZ63Gmw/t22zRWqMC_6DsaDaO~sDsQ">Get Started with pub</Anchor>. [test link](https://jfrog-poc-group.readme.io/jfrog-artifactorydocs/connect-pub-client-to-artifactory#prerequisites)
+To get up and running quickly with pub repos in Artifactory, see <Anchor label="Get Started with pub" target="_blank" href="https://jfrog.com/help/r/TFrtp_Jcpcw1vmlHZ63Gmw/t22zRWqMC_6DsaDaO~sDsQ">Get Started with pub</Anchor>.

 # Prerequisites